ashn-dot-dev/sunder/README.md

   hardware abstractions when using the NASM backend.
 If this environment variable is not set, then the default path is used.
 + `SUNDER_CC` => Selects the C compiler to be used when compiling with the C backend.
-Currently, `SUNDER_CC=clang` and `SUNDER_CC=gcc` are supported.
+Currently, `clang` and `gcc` are supported.
 If this environment variable is not set, then the default C compiler is used.
 + `SUNDER_CFLAGS` => Space-separated list of additional flags passed to the C compiler when compiling with the C backend.